 - 4. A relative had agreements with you but has since passed away.
 What happens if their account is one identified as meeting the criteria?

 If your relative’s passing away has already been shared with our credit reference agencies, we will have updated our records with this information prior to sending out any letters.
 Any repayment due will be addressed to the executor of the estate.
-You may however wish to contact our Customer Service department on 0800 30 40 80 to confirm this.
+You may however wish to contact our Customer Relations team on 0800 526 069 to confirm this.

 - 5. How much will I get if I am due a refund?